marco-lancini/cartography-queries/README.md

 The `consumers/jupyter_notebooks` folder contains all the code needed to get you started with your own Jupyter reports for analysing Cartography data.

-See the [JUPYTER_SETUP.md](https://github.com/marco-lancini/cartography-queries/blob/master/consumers/jupyter_notebooks/JUPYTER_SETUP.md) file for more information on the available notebooks.
+See the [README.md](https://github.com/marco-lancini/cartography-queries/blob/master/consumers/jupyter_notebooks/README.md) file in that folder for more information on the available notebooks.

 For detailed instructions on how to set them up, please refer to section "[Repeatability: Jupyter Notebooks](https://www.marcolancini.it/2020/blog-mapping-moving-clouds-with-cartography/#repeatability-jupyter-notebooks)" of the companion blog post.